Using Targeted Therapies to Treat Lung Cancer

 These types of targeted treatments focus on blocking specific targets outside lung tumors.
 Monoclonal antibodies also send toxic elements directly to malignant tumors and help chemotherapy or radiation treatments reach unhealthy cells more efficiently.

-Apoptosis inducers streamline cell death.
+- Apoptosis Inducers – Apoptosis inducers streamline cell death.
 Apoptosis is your body’s way of ridding itself of abnormal or unneeded cells.
 When this process is induced, it’ll work more rapidly than before.
-This small molecule drug allows your body to rid itself of malignant cells quicker.
+This small-molecule drug allows your body to rid itself of malignant cells quicker.

-Also referred to as the epidermal growth factor receptor, EGFR is a protein located in abundance on some cancer cell surfaces.
+- EGFR Inhibitors – Also referred to as the epidermal growth factor receptor, EGFR is a protein located in abundance on some cancer cell surfaces.
 This protein can cause uncontrolled, abnormal cell growth, and survival.
-Inhibitors stop the productions of EGFR and slow the metastisizing of tumors.
+Inhibitors stop the production of EGFR and slow the metastisizing of tumors.

 Side Effects of Treatment